-Prerequisite: Physics
+Prerequisite: Chemistry

-This course is for those interested in science-related fields.
-Anatomy and Physiology is a discussion and laboratory-based study of the human body.
-The study will range from molecules, cells, body systems, and processes.
+Anatomy and Physiology is a discussion and laboratory based study of the human body.
+The study will include molecules, cells, body systems, and processes.
 The format of the course will ensure student-driven learning through real-life application of concepts.
 Throughout the year, student will be encouraged to become inquirers, communicators, principled, risk takers, balanced, caring and reflective in their learning.
+This course builds on biological concepts taught in 9th grade Biology.